 Mid-level and pro bikes come with even more features, such as integrated headsets, sealed bearings and a frame geometry tailored to specific BMX racing levels.

 Those riders who progress through the sport will end up wanting a custom-made BMX frame supplemented with chosen after-market parts.

 Choosing the right BMX bike for you will depend on the purpose (street fun to serious racing), your budget and your riding style.

 Youngsters and active adults who want to ride around a park or local streets will be better off with high tensile steel or a Chromoly frame that should ride well and keep down the costs.

 Those with a keen interest and some experience in BMX biking will benefit from spending more on a high-quality aluminium, titanium or composite bike frame, adding custom parts as they go along.

-It's all down to personal choice and the depth of your pockets, but with a solid BMX bike frame in place, you will have the basics to build on.
+It's all down to personal choice and the depth of your pockets, but you will have the basics to build on with a solid BMX bike frame in place.

 Hopefully, your BMX bike, like your racing skills, will follow a steep upward trajectory.